KL Metropolis

 KL Metropolis is a 75.5-acre mixed development situated nearby the Kuala Lumpur Courts Complex in the district of Segambut, Kuala Lumpur, Malaysia.
 The term "KL" from its name is short for Kuala Lumpur.
 This RM21 billion development is envisioned to become the leading centre for international trade and exhibition of Kuala Lumpur, similar to the Tun Razak Exchange which on the other hand will become the city's new financial district.
 It will consist a total gross floor of 22800000 sqft.
 KL Metropolis will integrate trade, commerce, living, and transport in one bustling hub located within the big city which will be built in stages over a duration of 20 years.

 A proposed direct link road from the NKVE and DUKE Highway connecting Jalan Sultan Haji Ahmad Shah junction has also been planned to ease traffic for the development in the future.
 An MRT3 station will also be built along Jalan Dutamas 2.

 KL Metropolis' landmark building will be the 100-storey NAZA Signature Tower within MET 3, and is set to dominate the skyline in the western side of Kuala Lumpur.
 The tower is a proposed supertall skyscraper that will 412.8 m high above ground.

 Developer

-The master developer of the KL Metropolis development is being undertaken by Naza TTDI Sdn Bhd, a subsidiary of the larger Naza Group.
+The KL Metropolis development is being undertaken by Naza TTDI Sdn Bhd, a real estate company of Naza Group.

-Precincts
+Development plots

 The development is subdivided into nine parcels - MET 1, MET 2, MET 3, MET 5, MET 6, MET 7, MET 8, MET 9 as well as MITEC which was accordingly supposed to be the MET 4.
 Two of the precincts will be jointly developed with partners; MET 5 with Hap Seng Land Sdn Bhd while MET 8 with Triterra Metropolis Sdn Bhd.